We hope you enjoy reading this article.

 In order to do this, designers usually divide their findings into clear categories which help to organize thoughts.

 One common way to do so is in the empathy phase through an empathy map similar to the one shown below.

 This empathy map separates insights based on entry points (what, how, why, feelings, emotions) which then make it easier to group and define them into a clear problem statement.

-Having conducted the necessary analyses and defined the problem statement, ideation involves examining said problem statement in-depth to develop solutions.
+Having conducted the necessary analyses and defined the problem statement, ideation involves examining the said problem statement in-depth to develop solutions.

-This phase enables a team to enter into uncharted territory and devise an innovative, groundbreaking way to address a particular problem.
+This phase enables a team to enter uncharted territory and devise an innovative, groundbreaking way to address a particular problem.

 Since this phase deals with idea generation, teams can choose from a slew of techniques to either draw inspiration from or to create them.
 Brainstorming is the most common one.
 However, there are many more techniques.

 For example, bodystorming is a way to bring about ideation through an actual physical experience.

 As opposed to visualizing the customer experience, this technique forces the design team to physically act out the customer journey as if the product already existed.